Particles Unit

 Particle data are written to and read from checkpoint files by the I/O modules ().
 For more information on the format of particle data written to output files, see and .

-Particle data can also be written out to the flash.dat
+Particle data can also be written out to the flash.dat file.
+The

-user should include a local copy of IO/IO_writeIntegralQuantities
+user should include a local copy of IO/IO_writeIntegralQuantities in

 their Simulation directory.
-The Orbit
+The Orbit test problem supplies an

-routine that is useful for
+example IO_writeIntegralQuantities routine that is useful for

 writing individual particle trajectories to disk at every timestep.

-There is also a utility routine Particles/Particles_dump
+There is also a utility routine Particles/Particles_dump which can

 be used to dump particle output to a plain text file.
 An example of

-usage can be found in Particles/Particles_unitTest
+usage can be found in Particles/Particles_unitTest.
+Output from this

-routine can be read using the fidlr routine particles_dump.pro
+routine can be read using the fidlr routine particles_dump.pro.